florianbouvot/aperitif/readme.md

 Aperitif is a boilerplate for web projects.

-* Sass support
+* Compile Sass into CSS
-* Compile Twig templates (+ data)
+* Compile Twig templates (+ json data)
+* Minify and concatenate CSS, JS and optimize images
 * Create SVG icons sprite
-* Minify and concatenate CSS, JS and images
-* Server with live-reloading and cross-device synchronization
+* Built-in HTTP Server with live-reload and cross-device synchronization

 ## Getting Started